BoxPistols/looc/README.md

 * **Q**: I have some logic that relies on external libraries but that is not crucial for visual testing.
 How do I detect that my component is in a sandbox and prevent this logic from applying?
   **A**: A loaded component is provided with a special `boolean` prop `__LOOC_DEBUG__` which is always `true` if your component is loaded with `looc start`.
 You can use it to conditionally prevent any logic from applying.

+- **Q**: I get the `No interfaces found!` error.
+  **A**: It could be that your components does not need props at all.
+To tell Looc that it does not need to look for interfaces you need a `--without-props` flag.

 ## Contribution